 Letting broth drain from chicken cavity into pot, transfer chicken to a large bowl of ice and cold water and reserve broth for rice and soup.

 I put the chicken into the oven to grill the chicken for a while, don’t do it to long, just to get a nice golden brown!
+It’s because I don’t like to see the chicken white skin LOL

 Cool chicken completely, turning once.
 Drain chicken and pat dry with paper towels.
 Cut into serving pieces